 (B). a consortium of Indian tribes, if each tribe satisfies the requirements of subparagraph (A).

-In FY 2010, the total amount of funds distributed under this grant will be up to $10,000,000.
-FY 2010 THSGP funds will be allocated based on tribal eligibility per the 9/11 Act, and the effectiveness of the applicant’s THSGP Investment Justification as determined through a peer review process.
+FY 2011 THSGP funds will be allocated based on two factors: tribal eligibility per the 9/11 Act (self-certified) and the effectiveness of the applicant’s THSGP Investment Justification (as determined through a peer review process).
+Grantees may provide an optional cost match; however, an applicant’s willingness to contribute an optional cost match will not impact application scores and, thus, allocations.